 We take Battery Safety very seriously – and you should too!

-Only lithium-ion batteries have enough power to light up your hoop.
-Because they have three times as much power as normal alkaline batteries they can be dangerous if used improperly.
+Only lithium-ion batteries have enough power to light up your hoop because they have three times as much power as normal alkaline batteries.
+That extra energy density means they can be dangerous if used improperly.

 Damaged Li-Ion batteries can start a fire, burn you, or even explode.